 Firearms cannot be shipped with ammunition, remove all ammo before packing the firearm.
 Ensure the gun safety is turned on.
 All rifles and shotguns should be broken down.
 Ammunition is a dangerous good and may never be shipped from a FedEx retail location.

 Pack the firearm in a sturdy outer box or hard case with adequate cushioning, there should not be any movement heard inside when the box is shifted.
 We will not ship firearms that are not properly secured in a case.
 Re-package the firearm case in an outerbox with no identifying markers.

-3. Pack and ship at a FedEx Office location
+3. Pack and ship at a FedEx location

 Our team members cannot pack firearm shipments.
-Packing materials and supplies are available at FedEx Office locations.
-After your firearm is packed, create a shipment at your local FedEx Office with your shipping information and a payment method.
+Packing materials and supplies are available at FedEx locations.
+After your firearm is packed, create a shipment at your local FedEx location with your shipping information and a payment method.
 We’ll take it from there.

-4. Or pack and ship without visiting a FedEx Office location
+4. Or pack and ship without visiting a FedEx location

 *Image is not a representation of the box size that should be used to package this item.